sygard/python-OBD/README.md

 connection = obd.OBD() # auto-connects to USB or RF port

-# query_multi(force=False/True, command1, ..., command6)
+# query_multi(command1, ..., command6, force=False/True)
-# function uses an arbitrary argument (*arg) for the commands, so the force argument must be entered.
+# function uses an arbitrary argument (*args) for the commands, and keyword arg (**kwargs) for command forcing.

-# do not place commands into a list/tuple variable, and pass that to the function; place them directly in the call
+# commands can be input directly into the query_multi call
+speed, rpm = connection.query_multi(obd.commands.SPEED, obd.commands.RPM) # send the command, and parse the response

+# or, commands can be placed into a list, and then into the query_multi call. list variable must be unpacked with '*'
+cmds = [obd.commands.SPEED, obd.commands.RPM]
-response = connection.query_multi(False, obd.commands.SPEED, obd.commands.RPM, obd.commands.XXX) # send the command, and parse the response
+speed, rpm = connection.query_multi(*cmds) # send the command, and parse the response

-# response parsing is still in development
+# responses will be assigned as OBDCommand objects into the variable order you called them
+print(speed.value)
+print(rpm.value)
 ```

 Documentation